 The Christian heroism (and perhaps it is rarely to be seen) is to venture wholly to be oneself, as an individual man, this definite individual man, alone before the face of God, alone in this tremendous exertion and this tremendous responsibility; but it is not Christian heroism to be humbugged by the pure idea of humanity or to play the game of marveling at world-history.

-The Invitation from Kierkegaard’s Preparation for a Christian Life
+Excerpts from Kierkegaard’s Preparation for a Christian Life (Hollander 1923)

 In each moment every actuality is a possibility in His almighty hand; He holds all in readiness, in every instant prepared to change everything: the opinions of men, their judgements, human greatness and human abasement; He changes all, Himself unchanged.

 (SK) Kierkegaard’s attack upon “Christendom,” 1854-185, Lowrie translation